 The fastest way to reach the caves from Colombo is to take the southern highway (E1) off Kottawa interchange and exit at Bandaragama.
 Then take the Bandaragama – Horana route and proceed to Bulathsinhala thence. [ Google Maps Directions]

 From Colombo – You need to get to Horana by 120 (Colombo-Horana) first.
 From there, take 285 (Horana – Mathugama) bus and get-off at Bulathsinhala.
 You can take a tuk-tuk from there.
 It will only take about 1/2 hour to get to the cave entrance.
 There is a bus traveling this way as well but this service is not very reliable.
 Make sure to arrange a tuk-tuk for the return trip as well since there are no taxis available at the premises.

 The significance of the cave is not only limited to its heritance and evolution of humanity.
-It is believed that the cave provided shelter for ancient Chinese Buddhists monks, According to legend the cave was home for Fa-Hien thero (Faxian) year 411 A.D and Thaishu Sangaraju thero during the 1940s.
+It is believed that the cave provided shelter for ancient Chinese Buddhist monks, According to legend, the cave was home for Fa-Hien thero (Faxian) year 411 A.D and Thaishu Sangaraju thero during the 1940s.
 It is an iconic place when it comes to Han Buddhism in the world.

 Ven.
 Poranagama Thero upon clearing the entrance of the Cave and leveling the grounds of the cave premises have converted the base of the cave to a temple.
 Today you will be able to see a 40 ft long reclining Buddha statue.

 Claim listing is the best way to manage and protect your business.